x2bigboi/sparkfun-otos-quickstart/README.md

 This quickstart has not been extensively tested, and you are likely to encounter bugs and issues.
-If this happens, or if there's anything you're confused about or don't understand, the best way to get help is making a post in roadrunner-help on the FTC Discord with your MecanumDrive and SparkFunOTOSDrive attached and pinging me
+If this happens, or if there's anything you're confused about or don't understand, the best way to get help is making a post in roadrunner-help on the FTC Discord with your MecanumDrive and sensor-specific drive class attached and pinging me (@j5155).
-(@j5155).
 If you're certain that you've found a bug, or you have a feature request, you may also make an issue in the Issues tab above.